 Precisely why is unclear; it could be that people chase careers into the city, and continue to chase them out.
 Many of these cities — including Austin, Portland, Denver, and Atlanta — are some of Millennials’ favorite cities, and Millennials love to be on the move.
 In the case of Virginia Beach, home to a surprising 10 colleges, the population inflow and outflow could be driven by the changing student population or turnover in oceanside vacation homes.

-As you can see, percent change of population due to departure doesn’t always tell the whole story.
+As you can see, percent change of population in popular cities due to departure doesn’t always tell the whole story.
 Many large metropolitan areas experience considerable year-to-year churn, with departing residents replaced by newcomers, sometimes in nearly equal numbers.

 It’s necessary, then, to also examine net domestic migration: the number of departing residents minus the number of new arrivals, all moving to or from other U.S. cities.
 The resulting number, when expressed as a percentage of the MSA’s total population, gives a more accurate appraisal of how a city’s overall population is affected.